 Test Step Prompts

-You can define up to 15 prompts for each Execution Test Step.
+You can define up to 15 prompts for each Test Step.
 You can remove prompts with the delete icon.
-You can choose whether the prompt should extend fully across the step section with the expand and contract icons.
+You can choose whether the prompt should extend fully across the step section with the expand and contract icons if it is a text instruction or text response type prompt.
 Click the copy icon to duplicate a prompt.
+To reorder the prompts, drag them with the grip icon.

 The default prompts for a step are Procedure, Expected Results, and Actual Results.
 If you delete the default prompts, you can bring them back using the Restore Defaults button: